postmanlabs/labs-docs/v6/postman/find_replace.md

 ### Find and Replace in Postman

 Finding and replacing text in your API projects is quick and easy in Postman.
 The Postman app enables you to perform a global find and replace operation that works seamlessly across its various components like Collections, Environments, Globals, and Open tabs.
-Postman's find and replace functionality supports advanced search and replace functionality that lets you choose entities like Collections, Environments, Globals, and Tabs.
 This essentially means you have the power to scope your search only to your Collections, Environments, Globals and Tabs.

 You can easily launch the Find and replace panel.
 To do that, in the Postman's main interface, click the find icon at the bottom of the sidebar, as illustrated in the screen below: